jeluchu/pascalinaplus/README.md

 - Then you can choose the option of the desired operation
 - At the end, you will get the result, and you can perform any other operation

+# Enjoy it!
+If you like 'Pascalina', you can give it stars or share it If you want to make a request or suggestion for it, please contact me by email; jeluchu@gmail.com

 ## REQUIREMENT
 It is required to have the 'toilet' complement installed
 - You can install from the terminal with sudo apt-get install toilet

 # VERSIONS

+## v0.6
+- Optimize
+- New Menu in 'Square Root', you can use 'Cubic Roots'
+- NEW FEATURES: Trigonometric functions
+- New Menu in Trigonometric functions (sin, cos, tan)

 ## v0.5.8.2
 - Fix bugs